 We are a clinical stage biopharmaceutical company focused on bringing to market novel product candidates for the treatment of orphan diseases.
 Since our founding in 2008, we have collaborated with investigators at Stanford University and in parallel evaluated a number of potential development candidates from pharmaceutical companies to ultimately build a pipeline of well characterized product candidates against novel orphan disease targets.
 Our resulting pipeline includes four Phase 2 candidates addressing four distinct orphan diseases.
 The programs have several aspects in common: the disease targets represent conditions of high medical need which are inadequately treated by current standard of care; the therapeutic approaches are supported by an understanding of disease biology and mechanism as elucidated by our academic research relationships; prior clinical experience with the product candidates guides an understanding of safety; and the development paths leverage the experience and capabilities of our experienced, commercially focused management team.
-The pipeline includes SarasarTM (lonafarnib) for hepatitis delta virus, or HDV, PEG-interferon Lambda-1a (Lambda) for HDV, exendin (9-39) for post bariatric hypoglycemia (PBH) and BestatinTM (ubenimex) for pulmonary arterial hypertension (PAH) and lymphedema.
-We plan to deliver Phase 2 data on all five programs over the course of the next one to three years beginning in the second half of 2016.
+The pipeline includes SarasarTM (lonafarnib) for hepatitis delta virus ("HDV"), PEG-interferon Lambda-1a (Lambda) for HDV, exendin (9-39) for post bariatric hypoglycemia (PBH) and BestatinTM (ubenimex) for pulmonary arterial hypertension ("PAH") and lymphedema.
+We plan to deliver Phase 2 data on all five programs over the course of the next one to three years beginning in the fourth quarter of 2016.

 We have no products approved for commercial sale and have not generated any revenue from product sales.
 We have never been profitable and have incurred operating losses in each year since inception.
-Our net losses were \$22.9 million and \$3.4 million for the six months ended June 30, 2016 and 2015, respectively.
-As of June 30, 2016, we had an accumulated deficit of \$52.2 million.
+Our net losses were \$34.3 million and \$6.3 million for the nine months ended September 30, 2016 and 2015, respectively.
+As of September 30, 2016, we had an accumulated deficit of \$63.6 million.
 Substantially all of our operating losses resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.